dourish/secnd/README.md

 v01 is a very first, minimal implementation with a text interpreter and just a few words.

-v02 has a more fleshed out vocabulary, variables, and strings.
+v02 has a more fleshed out vocabulary, variables, and R-stack manipulations.

-v03 will include the initial compiler, plus looping and conditionals.
+v03 will include the initial compiler, plus strings, looping, and conditionals.

 Finally, I'm really just using github as a convenient repository and backup.
 The code may work for others but I've not done any of